Yanshiping

 Yanshiping (雁石坪镇 (Yànshípíng zhèn)) is a small town physically situated in the southwest of Qinghai province, China.
 However, it is under the jurisdiction of Amdo County in the Nagqu Prefecture of the Tibet Autonomous Region.
-At an elevation of 4720 m, it is one of the highest year-round settlements in the world.
+At an elevation of 4720 m, it is one of the highest permanent settlements in the world.

 The town is situated on the Qinghai-Tibet Highway.
 The principal industries include transport, animal husbandry and tourism.

 Administrative divisions

 The township-level division contains seven village committees and one neighborhood which are as follows: